 For eczema, a combination of non-medicinal cream or ointment and one with hydrocortisone in it will be chosen.
 Hydrocortisone also works against itching.
 If the medicines do not work sufficiently, stronger local corticosteroids are used.
 Always in combination with non-medicinal ointments and creams.
 If they also work insufficiently, then even stronger corticosteroids can be used once more.
 In the case of atopic or constitutional eczema, if local corticosteroids do not help, even stronger medicines (calcineurine inhibitors) may be chosen.

 Acne can eventually heal.
 Any kind of acne can leave scars.
 Over time, the scars become less visible.
 There are also the following treatments to reduce scars:

 - A combination of sandblasting, tretinoin cream and laser has a beneficial effect on the scars

-Eczema can be accompanied by sometimes maddening itching.
+Eczema can sometimes be accompanied by maddening itching.
 The cooling effect of menthol ointment can reduce itching.
-You can also wrap a coldpack in a cloth and lay it on the spot that itches or is painful.
+You can also wrap a coldpack in a cloth and put it on the spot that itches or is painful.
 Never place a coldpack directly on the skin, as it can adhere to the skin.
 You can keep an itching diary to deal with the itching better.
 You can do this under the guidance of a healthcare professional.
 You may also benefit from relaxation exercises to reduce itching.

 Read under "Can I do something myself about acne and eczema?" the measures for lifestyle changes.